 When The Sophia Way opened its doors in December 2008, it had a limited capacity to meet the demand for shelter among women experiencing homelessness in King County.
 Many women who sought shelter had to wait months for a spot to open up.

-In 2010, when we began the search for a partner to host a new, expanded shelter, we were referred to St. Luke’s Lutheran Church.
+In 2010, when the organization began the search for a partner to host a new, expanded shelter, we were referred to St. Luke’s Lutheran Church.
 It was known for offering shelter to those in need – Congregations For The Homeless (a shelter for men), Tent City 4, as well as The Sophia Way on weekends.
 The unfinished daylight basement of the sanctuary at St. Luke’s offered a very suitable 4,256 square foot location for the new shelter.

-Sophia’s Place formally opened in November 2012.
+Sophia’s Place opened in November 2012.
+It offered many benefits:

 Increase in bed capacity, from 10 to 21 beds, offering shelter to more women.

 Raised beds, instead of mats on the floor, provided dignity and therapeutic benefit to women with injury or disability.